Snowbush Spanworm

 Pragmatic Approach to Snowbush Spanworm

 The Snowbush Spanworm is often detected after the plant has been defoliated.
 Damage done and treatment will only kill the lingering spanworms.
 The plant may recover.
 There are years between outbreaks and not all Snowbushes come under attack.
 All this makes prevention more expensive than the replacement cost of the plant.
-If you can't stand to have your Snowbushes defoliated once every eight years, you should consider replacing it with an alternative plant.
+If you can't stand to have your Snowbushes defoliated once every eight years, you should consider replacing them with an alternative plant.